 As fall grows near, so does the opening of our new Pasta Bar, KNEAD & Company.
+We have been working hard on getting the bar open and make a big splash on the culinary scene.
+We are done with all the major tasks like renovation and choosing which of the business energy suppliers will be the cheapest for us so now it’s down to the final tasks like redecorating and getting signs up.
 We’re very excited to share our love of pasta with all of you in Grand Central Market and Zagat is excited too!
 Read the full article at this link or below.

 <3 You can make reservations at this link. <3